-- .10 Pump head/capacity curves shall be continuously rising toward shutoff. - .11 The required net positive suction head (NPSHR) shall not exceed the available NPSH at any point on the curve and cavitation-free performance shall be guaranteed. - .12 Motor shall be sized so that the pump is non-overloading throughout the pump performance curve from shut-off to run-out conditions.
+- .1 Pump head/capacity curves shall be continuously rising toward shut-off. - .2 The required net positive suction head (NPSHR) shall not exceed the available NPSHa as provided in Clauses below with a factor of safety of twenty-five (25) percent and cavitation-free performance shall be guaranteed. - .3 Motor shall be sized so that the pump is non-overloading throughout the pump performance curve from shut-off to run-out conditions. - .4 Wastewater Sewage Pumps: - .1 Duty Point: